LuminateOne/laravel-revision-tracking/README.md

     }
 ])->first();

-// call `setAsRelationalRevision` to set relations with its child model manually
+// call `setAsRelationalRevision` to set relations with its child model manually,
+// if the $customer will not be updated
 $customer->setAsRelationalRevision();

 // Your logic here
-// update $customer, $order and $product
+// assign new values to $customer, $order and $product

 // This one is equvilent to the $customer->push()
 $customer->save();